Griffin-Group/vestacrystparser/file_format.md

 Superheader for each crystal Phase (Edit Data > Phases).

 No data is associated with this field.
 However, it can appear multiple times.
 Following CRYSTAL are the sections from TITLE through to PLN2D inclusive, which contain the data specific to each crystal phase.
-(This means those sections are also unique either.)
+(This means those sections are not unique.)
 Additional phases begin with another CRYSTAL header.

 Has a blank line before and after it.
 ```